Contact Us | info@foundation.builders

 Module 2

-It’s easy to convince yourself that you don’t need a business plan, but creating a business plan with financial projections forces you to think through details.
-Keep your plan a living breathing thing that you revisit and adapt regularly.
+It's easy to convince yourself that you don't need a business plan, but creating a business plan with financial projections forces you to think through details.
+Keep your plan a living, breathing thing you revisit and adapt regularly.

 Ten Keys to Writing a Small Business Plan